Haaren Anhängsel

 Let us now consider the growth zones of a plant, which show characteristic differences at its aerial shoot and its underground root poles.
 In the root, the growth zone is in the apex.
 "Extension growth is limited to a short zone immediately behind the growing point.
 This prevents curvature when growing against resistance from the soil" (Strasburger).
 Visualizing all the root tips of a plant, we get a more or less spherical form that is continually expanding.
 The growth image of the root is thus a sphere.
 Rudolf Steiner described it like this:

 Someone able to see will never see the root in any other way but that in seeking to go down into the earth it creates at the same time a roundness in the soil.
-The root rounding into the soil - that is the image we must see of the root.
+The root rounding into the soil - that is the image we must see of the root.1

 The blackboard drawing from 15 Sept.
-1924 drawn by R.S. should not be seen as a realistic representation of roots showing radial growth but as a comprehensive image, rounding itself out, of all the root tips, the growth zones of roots.
-This living image of the root can be directly compared with the sphere of the human head, with the "growing points" of hair at the periphery.
+1924 drawn by R.S. should not be seen as a realistic representation of roots showing radial growth but as a comprehensive image, rounding itself out, of all the root tips, the growth zones of

 In the aerial part of the plant, the growing points are not at the leaf tips but in the leaf axils.
 The primordia of side shoots lie in the axils of the leaves enveloping the shoot apex.
-In the outer human form
+In the outer human form we must look for the leaf.

 It is now known that embryos are hairy all over, with hair covering the face, the forehead, the nose and all other parts.
 Darwinism interprets this as due to man's descent from apes, with the hair lost, to end up as a 'naked ape'.